Hong-Ou-Mandel interference of polarization qubits stored in independent room-temperature quantum memories: III. Gen I QM HOM interference at single-photon-level

+To more closely mimic applications of these quantum memories in a network scenario and to investigate the effect of background, we reduce the input mean photon number of our qubits to contain on average approximately 1.6 photons per pulse.
+In this regime, the contribution of coincidences from background photons become significant.
+The memories are prepared in the same manner as the few-photon level experiment previously described, but this time the signal-to-background ratio (SBR) is measured to be around 2.6.
+Single photon level storage efficiencies of approximately $7\%$ and $18\%$ are measured for Alice's and Bob's memories, respectively, within the shaded red and blue temporal ROIs in Fig. \ref{fig:HOM_1photon}a,b.
+To account for this imbalance, the fiber coupling efficiencies are adjusted such that the mean photon numbers of the retrieved photons at the two inputs of the beamsplitter are matched.\\

-For this single-photon setup, HOM interference is observed by changing the relative arrival time of two pulses at the beamsplitter.
-The retrieval control field AOMs are pulsed with a FWHM of $400ns$.
-Storage times for Alice and Bob are the same ($\tau_{Alice} = \tau_{Bob} = 0.9\mu s$), but their arrival times, and consequently their retrieval times, are changed.
-The difference in retrieval times is defined as the temporal delay for the HOM interference ($\tau_{HOM}$, Fig. \ref{fig:HOM_1photon} top).
-For each delay, we looked for coincidences in the two detectors in the temporal ROI covering the two $0.3\mu s$ regions in the retrieved pulses (Methods section).
-Plotting the normalized coincidence rate versus the time delay, a HOM visibility of $V =(25.9\pm2.5)\%$ is obtained (Fig. \ref{fig:HOM_1photon} bottom).
-This visibility compared to that obtained in the few-photon-level experiment is strongly related to the amount of background noise, which tends to increase the minimum coincidence level, resulting in reduced visibility.
-Indeed, we observe a flat coincidence rate across the time delay for the HOM interference of the background noises induced by the control fields (Fig. \ref{fig:HOM_1photon} bottom, gray dots).
+Input pulses are chosen to be 400ns wide and the storage times for both the memories are the same ($\tau_{Alice} = \tau_{Bob} = 0.9\mu s$), however their arrival times, and consequently their retrieval times, are changed.
+The difference in retrieval times serves as the temporal delay for the HOM interference (Fig. \ref{fig:HOM_1photon}c).
+For each delay, in order to isolate the retrieved signal from the background, we looked for coincidences in the two detectors in the temporal region of interest (ROI) covering two $0.3\mu s$ regions in the retrieved pulses.
+Plotting the normalized coincidence rate versus the time delay, an HOM visibility of $(25.9\pm2.5)\%$ is obtained (Fig. \ref{fig:HOM_1photon}d), where the maximum obtainable visibility is measured to be $(42.4\pm0.6)\%$ (see Methods section). \\

+Comparing results from sections II and III, we find that lowering the mean number of photons in the input lowers the SBR and subsequently lowers the visibility.
+To explore this effect, the experiment is repeated with only background and without the input qubits into the memory.
+As shown in gray dots in Fig. \ref{fig:HOM_1photon}d, an HOM visibility that is consistent with zero is found; demonstrating the noise sources do not exhibit second-degree interference.\\